jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 np.random.choice(np.arange(vocab_size), p=output[-1]) # pants
 ```

 This allows us to generate different sentences given the same input.
-When combined with techniques like [**top-k**](https://docs.cohere.ai/docs/controlling-generation-with-top-k-top-p#2-pick-from-amongst-the-top-tokens-top-k), [**top-p**](https://docs.cohere.ai/docs/controlling-generation-with-top-k-top-p#3-pick-from-amongst-the-top-tokens-whose-probabilities-add-up-to-15-top-p), and [**temperature**](https://docs.cohere.ai/docs/temperature) which modify the distribution prior to sampling, the quality of our outputs is greatly increased.
+When combined with techniques like [**top-k**](https://docs.cohere.ai/docs/controlling-generation-with-top-k-top-p#2-pick-from-amongst-the-top-tokens-top-k), [**top-p**](https://docs.cohere.ai/docs/controlling-generation-with-top-k-top-p#3-pick-from-amongst-the-top-tokens-whose-probabilities-add-up-to-15-top-p), and [**temperature**](https://docs.cohere.ai/docs/temperature), which modify the distribution prior to sampling, the quality of our outputs is greatly increased.
 These techniques also introduce some hyperparameters that we can play around with to get different generation behaviors (for example, increasing temperature makes our model take more risks and thus be more "creative").

-I recommend [Lillian Weng's Controllable Neural Text Generation](https://lilianweng.github.io/posts/2021-01-02-controllable-text-generation/) if you want a breakdown of more sampling techniques to control language model generations.

 ### Training
 We train a GPT like any other neural network, using [**gradient descent**](https://en.wikipedia.org/wiki/Gradient_descent) with respect to some **loss function**.
-In the case of a GPT, we take the [**cross entropy loss**](https://www.youtube.com/watch?v=ErfnhcEV1O8) over the language modeling task:
+In the case of a GPT, we take the **[cross entropy loss](https://www.youtube.com/watch?v=ErfnhcEV1O8) over the language modeling task**:

 ```python
 def lm_loss(inputs: list[int], params) -> float: